 FA Cup fixtures on TV – how to watch live games, second round draw details and more

-Teams from League One downwards are included in the first round from fallen Premier League big boys Sunderland, Ipswich and Portsmouth down to North West Counties Football League side Skelmersdale United, the lowest-ranked team left in the tournament.
+Eighth-tier Marine FC defeated Colchester United on penalties, while Darlington toppled Swindon, and Stockport County defeated Rochdale in a few of the biggest upsets of the weekend.

-Cray Valley Paper Mills, Maldon & Tiptree and South Shields are all among the 10 non-elite teams who will join 22 sides from higher divisions of non-league football in the 80-team first round.
+King’s Lynn Town are also in the draw for the next round after dispatching Port Vale in a narrow 1-0 contest.

-A host of games will be shown across a number of BBC and BT Sport platforms so you won’t miss a moment from the biggest mismatches and fairytale encounters across the ties.
+The second round draw is ready to commence, with a host of games set to be shown across a number of BBC and BT Sport platforms so you won’t miss a moment from the biggest mismatches and fairytale encounters across the ties.

 RadioTimes.com brings you all the FA Cup fixtures on TV and full broadcast information, as well as details of the second round draw and when to expect it to take place.